Blondes Have More Fun, Right?

 There are a ton of purple toning treatments out there, but dark-blue/indigo purples work best for canceling out orange undertones.
 A long-term solution is to let your colorist know that you have been struggling with the brassier or orange tones in your current hair color.
 Make it very clear what you want and even bring in some pictures if you would like.

 If you prefer an ashier shade, they need to know.
-Sometimes your stylist will need to lighten your hair to a blonder color to lift out the orange tones, but then they will drop it back down to the desired color.
+Sometimes your stylist will need to lighten your hair (Check out this article on how to lighten hair without bleach) to a blonder color to lift out the orange tones, but then they will drop it back down to the desired color.
 Do you see why it is vital to keep heat and manipulation out of the picture?

 For example, if your hair is naturally dark, but you want an ashy blonde you will need to lighten the hair more and then tone it darker, adding the ash into it.